sjsyrek/dinner-for-devs/README.md

 - Only use freshly ground black pepper (i.e. buy black peppercorns in a grinder).
 If you use pre-ground pepper from a shaker, please move on to a different website.
 - [Kosher salt](http://www.bonappetit.com/story/what-is-kosher-salt) is preferred to other varieties, but you can use fancy sea salt or whatever if you must.
 Don't use the cheap stuff.
+- Most dried herbs are a waste of money, but there are exceptions.
+Dried oregano is fine, for example (especially if you can get it still on its stalk), but dried basil and things like garlic salt are garbage.
+Learn to tell the difference.
+- Dry roast your spices before using them to bring out their flavors.
 - Do not purchase Parmesan cheese that looks like sawdust—[it probably is](https://www.bloomberg.com/news/articles/2016-02-16/the-parmesan-cheese-you-sprinkle-on-your-penne-could-be-wood).
 - [Plugrá butter](http://plugra.com/product-information/) or any butter with a slightly higher fat content ("European butter") is preferred, especially for baking.
 Do not buy salted butter.
 Certainly do not buy margarine, or I will find you.
 - Let butter warm to room temperature before you use it.
 Or just [don't refrigerate it at all](http://www.thekitchn.com/does-butter-really-need-to-be-refrigerated-224036).
 Likewise for [eggs](http://www.npr.org/sections/thesalt/2014/09/11/336330502/why-the-u-s-chills-its-eggs-and-most-of-the-world-doesnt).